 Anna Smith is Co-Founder of Restore One, where she works diligently on The Anchor House.
 The Anchor House will be the first shelter in the nation designed to meet the needs of sex trafficked and sexually exploited American boys.
 Anna has a resilient passion to see sex trafficking victims experience true healing and restoration.
 In her spare time, Anna enjoys biking with her husband Chris, reading, cooking, throwing pottery, running and yoga.
 Learn more about Restore One here.

 Aimee is an Asian American physician, recently married to the love of her life.
 She loves deep, honest conversation, being silly with her husband and pondering God’s presence in this broken world.
 She is honored to contribute to Red Tent Living, but requests anonymity in respect for her personal and professional privacy.

-Becky Allender lives on Bainbridge Island with her loving, wild husband of almost 40 years.
+Becky Allender lives on Bainbridge Island with her loving, wild husband of 42 years.
 A mother and grandmother, she is quite fond of sunshine, yoga, Hawaiian quilting and creating 17th Century reproduction samplers.
 A community of praying women, loving Jesus, and the art of gratitude fill her life with goodness.
 She wonders what she got herself into with Red Tent Living!

 Educator turned advocate, Belinda Wilson Bauman seeks to bring hope to women in crisis.
 After living internationally for a decade in conflict and post-conflict zones, Belinda experienced what she calls a “beautiful collision” with the brave souls of women who survive in the most dangerous places in the world.
 Belinda and her husband, Stephan, and their two sons, Joshua and Caleb, live in Grand Rapids, MI where they relish promoting peace, raising chickens and gazing at stars while living in the country.